 I was like most other white kids in the seventies and eighties.
-Every Friday night I and my family eagerly awaited, with wide eyed reverie, the action-packed show about a couple of good ole’ boys who drove a mint, red car – the one with the Confederate Flag on the roof – which they named “General Lee.”
+Every Friday night my family and I eagerly awaited, with wide eyed reverie, the action-packed show about a couple of good ole’ boys who drove a mint, red car – the one with the Confederate Flag on the roof – which they named “General Lee.”
 My friends and I desperately wanted that dang car as our own and by Jove I whined and pouted until I got it.
 Once acquired, I shamelessly proffered my Dukes of Hazzard swag, which produced the desired effect: my fellow adolescent dupes swooning at my good fortune, pining to have their own trove of history-obliterating Hollywood marketing loot, just like me.
-No adult suggested there was anything politically untoward about any of this, even while they chided me for being such an obnoxious braggart.
+No adult suggested there was anything politically suspect about any of this, even if they did scold me for being an obnoxious braggart.

-I was only nine when I got hooked on The Dukes; I was not engaging the cultural products shoved in my face with much of a critical eye, to say the least.
-At that age, I mostly believed the moral messages explicitly or implicitly conveyed in authoritative sources; I never suspected anybody would make a television show that was a complete whitewash of actual history.
+I was only nine when I got hooked on The Dukes; I was not engaging the cultural products shoved in my face with a critical, sceptical eye.
+At that age, I mostly believed the moral messages explicitly or implicitly conveyed in authoritative sources; I never suspected anybody would make a television show that was a total whitewash of sordid historical realities.
 I was ignorant of the fact the Confederate Flag was a symbol of treason and white supremacy; that it came into being when U.S. Southern States took up arms against the The United States of America because it had banned slavery.

-The show did nothing to disabuse I or millions of others from our ignorance of the abject truth of the Confederate Flag; did not shed a single ray of light on its disreputable historical significance.
+The show did nothing to disabuse me or millions of others of our ignorance about the abject truths inherent in the Confederate Flag; did not shed a single ray of light on its disreputable historical significance.
 It did not allude to, hint, or imply the flag epitomized a disgraceful legacy in the U.S. south.
 If anything, such glaring omissions further obfuscated the truth of America’s virulently racist history more than the country’s cultural predilection for racism denial had already done by that time.

 The crass juxtaposition of a joyful, light hearted, good natured, and utterly fictional narrative over the nefarious historical realities rendered the show a grimly effective tool to further inculcate a profound, widespread ignorance of the horrific legacy of white supremacy.
 Sadly, that legacy was still seething just beneath the surface, not only in the U.S. south, but in the country as a whole, at the time of the show’s popularity.
 It further buried the racist foundations upon which America was built: on the exploited, dehumanized, whipped and bound backs of African slaves.

 Such burgeoning amnesia would undoubtedly pave the way for the country’s embrace of Ronald Reagan and his neo-Jim Crow policies.
-With Reagan’s remarkable thespian gifts, a platform criminalizing black poverty and disenfranchisement was easily sold to a pliable American electorate under the auspices of being the wholesale fiscal and moral cleansing the country needed.
+With Reagan’s thespian aplomb, a platform criminalizing black poverty and disenfranchisement was easily sold to a pliable American electorate under the auspices of being the wholesale fiscal and moral cleansing the country needed.
 It was a cleansing indeed: an ethnic cleansing of black existence, the air of legitimacy afforded by specious cultural tropes about vice and crime, which held sway because of endemic societal racism.
-The taint of racism in these policies was polished up with the aid of wildly popular, mass market television shows that primed the collective mind to have a tolerance for racism – or racism denial – especially when cloaked in the veil of wholesomeness and nostalgia.
+The taint of racism in these policies was polished up with the aid of wildly popular, mass market television shows that primed the collective mind to tolerate crass racism – or to stomach glib, racism denial – especially when it came cloaked in the veil of wholesomeness and nostalgia.